caro401/kiara-tauri/README.md

 Instruct PyO3 to use the correct Python version with an env variable: `export PYO3_PYTHON=/Users/XXX/.pyenv/versions/3.11.6/bin/python` or whatever for your OS

+Sometimes the linker gets sad.
+When it does that, `cd src-tauri && cargo clean` might fix it.

 ### always

 - have a [node](https://nodejs.org/en) environment and rust installed (via [rustup](https://rustup.rs/))